yadavrishikesh/JM.landslide/README.md

 See the
 [Vignette](https://yadavrishikesh.github.io/JM.landslide/JM.landslide.html)
-file for detailed description of the packages.
+for detailed description of the package.

 ## References